solliancenet/Databricks-Labs/Labs/Lab03/Lab03.md

-# Lab 02 - Data Warehouse / Interactive Pattern - Interactive Querying with Spark and Power BI
+# Lab 03 - Data Science using Spark

 To complete this lab, follow these steps: